 However, the idea that Romanticism lays the groundwork for our own ecological preoccupations begs the question of exactly what kinds of political ecologies it articulated.
 Nearly two decades ago, Nicholas Roe’s Politics of Nature argued that Romantic authors concatenated their politics with a conception of the natural world that was bound up with notions of human nature and natural right, aimed largely at democratic or republican political commitments.
 In this way, Roe challenged earlier new historicist claims that Romanticism entailed a retreat from history to the supposedly ahistorical domain of nature or the imagination.
-As he puts it, “nature could never suffice as a Romantic escape from history because…nature as an idea and as a physical actuality was fundamental to contemporary interpretations of history and to the political theory of an age of revolutions.”
-When Wordsworth suggests in The Prelude that the French Revolution seemed “nothing out of nature’s certain course,” this sense of nature can hardly be seen as indifferent to the political domain, since it figures as the very concept generative of a reading of historical change.
+As he puts it, “nature could never suffice as a Romantic escape from history because . . . nature as an idea and as a physical actuality was fundamental to contemporary interpretations of history and to the political theory of an age of revolutions” (11).
+When Wordsworth suggests in The Prelude that the French Revolution seemed “nothing out of nature’s certain course,” this sense of nature can hardly be seen as indifferent to the political domain since it figures as the very concept generative of a reading of historical change.

-Yet all of these Romantic tropes and themes remain firmly embedded within a particular reading of the liberal tradition, which maintains or even privileges the distinction between human nature and a nature “out there” that it parallels, echoes or separates itself from.
-And the notion that the political dimension of Romantic conceptions of nature is tied primarily to human-centered “natural rights” fundamentally limits the scope of the ways in which Romantic political ecology might be seen to contest not only purportedly natural formations such as the nation-state, but also the basic categories of liberal political philosophy, including its investment in universal figures of “the human” as the primary bearer of rights.
-This investment hardly constitutes a convincing bulwark against the ways in which the category of “the human” is both at the center of the period’s declarations of rights and sovereignty for a range of hitherto bereft members of the polity, and simultaneously at the center of a long history of violent de-humanizations and re-naturalizations of all kinds.
+Yet all of these Romantic tropes and themes remain firmly embedded within a particular reading of the liberal tradition, which maintains or even privileges the distinction between human nature and a nature “out there” that it parallels, echoes, or separates itself from.
+And the notion that the political dimension of Romantic conceptions of nature is tied primarily to human-centered “natural rights” fundamentally limits the scope of the ways in which Romantic political ecology might be seen to contest not only purportedly natural formations such as the nation-state but also the basic categories of liberal political philosophy, including its investment in universal figures of “the human” as the primary bearer of rights.
+This investment hardly constitutes a convincing bulwark against the ways in which the category of “the human” is both at the center of the period’s declarations of rights and sovereignty for a range of hitherto bereft members of the polity and simultaneously at the center of a long history of violent dehumanizations and renaturalizations of all kinds.
 As I will discuss below, among the issues that this volume explores is the question of whether the Romantic preoccupation with nature, and thus with questions surrounding what we now call political ecology more generally, can be reduced to these concerns.

-Recent theoretical work by thinkers of contemporary political ecology—Latour and Descola in particular— repeat a central tenet of contemporary eco-criticism: the need to relinquish any concept of a “nature” external to the political.
-Latour’s Politics of Nature, for instance, argues that any political ecology worthy of its name must abandon the tradition’s great divide between the political domain on the one hand (where political “rights” are accrued and citizens are formed), and an ahistorical “nature” on the other (whose denizens remain outside the political domain, without “rights” or political standing).
-This divide not only separates politics into two houses, but also accounts for a variety of exclusions of non-human as well as human non-citizens, relegating them all to the domain of nature.
+Recent theoretical work by thinkers of contemporary political ecology—Latour and Descola in particular— repeat a central tenet of contemporary ecocriticism: the need to relinquish any concept of a “nature” external to the political.
+Latour’s Politics of Nature, for instance, argues that any political ecology worthy of its name must abandon the tradition’s great divide between the political domain on the one hand (where political “rights” are accrued and citizens are formed) and an ahistorical “nature” on the other (whose denizens remain outside the political domain, without “rights” or political standing).
+This divide not only separates politics into two houses but also accounts for a variety of exclusions of nonhuman as well as human noncitizens, relegating them all to the domain of nature.
 As Latour argues, modern political ecology must liquidate this opposition if it is to address adequately the current ecological crisis of the Anthropocene, wherein humans have now become the equivalent of a natural force, altering the Earth’s geological record and climate systems to such an extent that it is no longer possible to rigorously distinguish human-made from natural processes.